 Starting OpenSesame with a specific language

-By default, OpenSesame will try to use the default locale of your operating system, and fall back to English if a translation is not available.
-To start OpenSesame with a specific language, you can use the
+By default, OpenSesame uses the default locale of your operating system if a translation is available, and falls back to English if a translation is not available.
+To start OpenSesame with a specific language, you can open change the Language option under Menu → Tools → Preferences.

 Step 1: Download translatables.ts